Laurence Carbee Craigie

-Laurence Carbee Craigie (January 26, 1902 – February 27, 1994), was a United States aviator and United States Air Force general.
+Laurence Carbee Craigie (January 26, 1902 – February 27, 1994), was an American aviator and United States Air Force general.
 He became the first U.S. military jet pilot in 1942 when he piloted the Bell XP-59.
 With Orval R. Cook he is also known as one half of the Cook-Craigie plan, a method of producing aircraft.

 Biography

-Born in Concord, New Hampshire, on January 26, 1902, Laurence Craigie grew up in Concord, Somerville, Massachusetts, Keene, New Hampshire.
+Born in Concord, New Hampshire, on January 26, 1902, Laurence Craigie grew up in Concord, Somerville, Massachusetts and Keene, New Hampshire.
 He graduated from Stoneham, Massachusetts High School in 1919, and the U.S. Military Academy in June 1923, being commissioned a second lieutenant in the Air Service.
 He took flying training at Brooks Field and Kelly Field, Texas, and was a flying instructor at both places.
 He was promoted to first lieutenant in December 1927.